makeabilitylab/physcomp/electronics/electricity-basics.md

 $$I = \frac{\Delta{Q}}{\Delta{t}}$$

-A [couloumb (C)](https://en.wikipedia.org/wiki/Coulomb) is the SI unit for *electric charge* and is approximately $$6.24 × 10^{18}$$ electrons.
+A [couloumb (C)](https://en.wikipedia.org/wiki/Coulomb) is the SI unit for *electric charge* and is approximately 6,240,000,000,000,000,000 electrons (6.24 quintillion!) or, using scientific notation: $$6.24 × 10^{18}$$ electrons.

 Rather than constantly describe current as the number of coloumbs/second (or electrons/second) flowing through a wire—*i.e.,* "hey there, that wire is carrying $$1.872 × 10^{19}$$ electrons per second"—we, instead, use the SI unit of electric current called *amperes* or *amps* (A):

 $$1 A = 1 C / s$$

-Thus, amps are defined as the flow of electric charge in coloumbs per second $$C/s$$—1 A is 1 coulomb/sec (or $$6.24 × 10^{18}$$ electrons / sec).
 Though you'll never need to do this when prototyping circuits, you could, of course, use these formulations to calculate the number of electrons passing through a cross-section of wire over time $$t$$.
 For example, in the image below, we calculate how many electrons pass a given point in 3s if a conductor is carrying 2A of current.

 ![An illustrative diagram showing how electrons flow through a conductor and how to calculate how many electrons pass through a point using I = change in Q divided by change in t](assets/images/ElectricCurrentDefinitionAndDiagram_ScherzAndMonk4thEditionpng.png)
 Using the formulas above, we can calculate the amount of electrons that pass through a cross-section of wire in three seconds if the wire is carrying 2A of current.
 Image from [Chapter 2](https://learning.oreilly.com/library/view/practical-electronics-for/9781259587559/xhtml/13_Chapter_02.xhtml) of Scherz and Monk's *Practical Electronics for Inventors* .
 {: .fs-1 }

+As electric charges move through a circuit from the high potential terminal to the low, they perform work (spin a motor, heat up electric coils, turn on a light bulb).
+By doing work, a charge loses its electric potential energy.
+For example, the conductive point just prior to a light bulb or motor is at a higher electric potential than the point just after.
+This loss in electric potential is referred to as a *voltage drop*, which we will explain later.

 ### Building intuition for current